Phil Collins: 1984–1989: No Jacket Required and commercial ubiquity

-By the end of 1985, the music press noted that Collins's astronomical success as a solo artist had made him more popular than Genesis.
+By the end of 1985, the music press noted that Collins's success as a solo artist had made him more popular than Genesis.
 Before the release of No Jacket Required, Collins insisted that he would not leave the band and that he felt "happier with what we're doing now, because I feel it's closer to me."
 In October 1985, he reunited with Banks and Rutherford to record Genesis's thirteenth album, Invisible Touch.
 Released in 1986, it became the group's biggest selling album with six million copies sold in the US, and 1.2 million sold in the UK.
 Its title track was released as a single and reached No. 1 in the US, the only Genesis song to do so.
 The group received a Grammy Award (their only one) and a nomination for the MTV Video Music Award for Video of the Year in 1987 for "Land of Confusion", which features puppet caricatures from the satirical television programme Spitting Image.
 Several music critics drew comparisons between the album and Collins's solo work, but Rolling Stones J. D. Considine praised the album's commercial appeal, stating, "every tune is carefully pruned so that each flourish delivers not an instrumental epiphany but a solid hook".
 March 1986 saw the release of "No One Is to Blame", a hit single by Howard Jones which included Collins on drums, backing vocals, and co-production alongside Padgham.
 Collins provided backing vocals, produced and played drums on most of Eric Clapton's 1986 album August.
 He toured parts of Europe with Clapton in support of the album, of which two concert videos were released; Live at Montreux 1986 and Eric Clapton and Friends Live 1986.
 In each of those videos, Collins is featured as the drummer and performs "In the Air Tonight" with Clapton, bassist Nathan East and keyboardist Greg Phillinganes backing him.